PDennise/mood_tracker/README.md

 4 - Install dependencies using pip:
     pip install -r requirements.txt
     ## Note: ## After cloning the repository, run pip install -r requirements.txt to install all necessary dependencies before running the program.

+## 3. Usage
+Run the program using:
+    python run.py

+Follow the prompts to:
+    Enter your current mood (happy, sad, angry, calm, anxius) Optionally add a note
+    View mood history
+    Exit the program